Meeting with three corporate foundation leaders – What impact?

 © Didier Gentilhomme

-In October, the Grameen Crédit Agricole Foundation invested for the first time in South Africa with the microfinance institution Phakamani Foundation.
-The Phakamani Foundation is a microfinance institution that empowers poor women to succeed at microenterprise.
-The Phakamani’s microenterprise programme is modelled on the internationally renowned Grameen Bank.
-Its system of training, group borrowing, and on-going support brings both accountability and practical assistance to the development of the microenterprises.
+In October, the Grameen Crédit Agricole Foundation made its first investment in South Africa, in the Phakamani Foundation.
+The institution provides financial products and services to poor women microentrepreneurs, enabling them to succeed in microenterprises.
+Phakamani's microentrepreneurship program is modeled after Grameen Bank.
+Its system of training, group borrowing, and ongoing support provides both empowerment and practical assistance for microenterprise development.

-A second investment in South Africa is being finalised in favour of SEF, a microfinance institution that serves 197,359 active borrowers (99% of women).
+A second investment in South Africa is being finalized with SEF, a microfinance institution with 197,359 active clients (99% women).

-Crédit Agricole commits to a total phase-out from thermal coal
+Crédit Agricole commits to a complete exit from coal

-To strengthen its action and commitment to the energy transition, Crédit Agricole has adopted a Group climate strategy, aligned with the Paris Agreement, which will be rolled out by all of its entities.
-Through this strategy, the Group aims to make green finance one of its levers for growth.
-In this context, Crédit Agricole is the first major bank to make the exit of coal a climatic imperative.
+To strengthen its efforts and commitments to the energy transition, Crédit Agricole has adopted a Group climate strategy, aligned with the Paris Agreement, which will be implemented across all its entities.
+Through this strategy, the Group aims to make green finance one of its growth drivers.
+In this context, Crédit Agricole is the first major bank to make phasing out coal a climate imperative.

-The exposure of the Group’s portfolios to coal industry will be in line with a full-fledged coal phase-out by: 2030 for EU and OECD countries; 2040 for China; 2050 for the rest of the world.
+• Gradual reduction of portfolio exposure to coal in a scenario of a total exit by: 2030 for OECD countries / 2040 for China / 2050 for the rest of the world.

-The point in pictures with Eric Campos, Head of CSR of Crédit Agricole S.A. and Managing Director of the Grameen Crédit Agricole SA Foundation
+A picture update with Eric Campos, Director of CSR at Crédit Agricole SA and General Delegate of the Grameen Crédit Agricole SA Foundation.

 Corporate foundations: what impact?